Migration terms to know

 A delta migration is performed after the bulk migration, but before all users become active and begin using G Suite accounts for daily activities.
 The purpose of a delta migration is to migrate email received in your users’ legacy inbox during the bulk migration period.

-Public folders are used in Exchange to share information with all or lots of users in your Exchange organization.
-Users can use public folders to post messages, calendar events, contacts, and so on.
+Public Folders in Exchange are used to share information with all or groups of users in your organization.
+Users can use Public Folders to post messages, calendar events, contacts, and so on.

 G Suite does not support Public Folders in the sense that Exchange uses them.
 However, you can implement similar functionality by using Google Groups to create a collaborative inbox, or by using shared files and folders in Google Drive.